supfox-sta/setka/README.md

 # <img align="right" src="/Web/static/img/logo_shadow.png" alt="Сетка" title="Сетка" width="15%">Сетка | Social Network of Nostalgia

 _[Русский](README_RU.md)_

 **Сетка** is a free and open-source social network platform inspired by the classic VKontakte (VK) interface and features.
 It's designed for nostalgia lovers who miss the old-school social networking experience.

-This project is a fan-made initiative, not affiliated with VKontakte or its parent company VK Ltd. It's built using PHP and modern web technologies to recreate the familiar feel of early 2000s social media.
+This project is based on [OpenVK](https://github.com/openvk/openvk), a fan-made initiative not affiliated with VKontakte or its parent company VK Ltd. It's built using PHP and modern web technologies to recreate the familiar feel of early 2000s social media.

 **Note for GitHub users**: This repository has been sanitized for public sharing.
 Configuration files (`openvk.yml`) have had sensitive information (API keys, passwords, personal data) replaced with placeholders.
 You will need to configure these before deploying.
 See installation instructions below.